Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

 To stranger and stranger lands, from East to West. . . .

-The speaker in this poem is traveling a path to the Divine Reality.
+The speaker in this poem is traveling a path to soul-union with the Over-Soul, or Divine Reality, or God.
 He is insisting dramatically that he will continue through this uncharted territory to his Divine Goal, enjoying all the healthful, wholesome aspects of that creation that remind him of his Belovèd Creator.

 First Stanza: Roving and Roaming Through the Landscape

 The speaker metaphorically likens himself to a rover and asserts that he plans to "roam, roam, and roam."
-He will "sing a song that none has sung."
-This speaker is not like the Robert Frost character that merely hints at choosing a road less traveled; he insists that he will definitely travel that unexplored road.
+He will create and sing songs that no one else has yet composed and performed This speaker is not like the Robert Frost character that merely hints at choosing a road less traveled; this determined, spiritually strong speaker insists that he will definitely travel that unexplored road.

 Second Stanza: No Ordinary Roamer